 There’s plenty of places in Kuala Lumpur to grab a drink after the sun goes down.
 From watering holes with breathtaking views over the city’s skyline, to speakeasy-style venues, to local streetside bars offering ice cold beer, you won’t be short of options within the city.

 On the second morning of your stayover in Kuala Lumpur, be sure to get to the Batu Caves if you have time.
 The caves are both a natural phenomenon and a spectacular Hindu site of worship.
 They’re free to enter and take about 2 hours to explore.
 There’s also lots of street vendors there selling food for you to pick up before your flight!
-Take into consideration that the KTM Komuter train from KL Sentral to Batu Caves can take a while and the service is often delayed – especially on a Sunday.
+If you’re visiting the Batu Caves on your own rather than taking a tour, take into consideration that the KTM Komuter train from KL Sentral to Batu Caves can take a while and the service is often delayed – especially on a Sunday.
 Make sure you leave lots of time to get the train back to the city and onwards to the airport!

 If you’re not all templed out, another great option if you have time is the Thean Hou Temple.
 It’s a six tiered Chinese temple dedicated to the sea goddess of the country.
 It’s built in the style of a Buddhist pagoda, with ornate, beautiful architecture and a stunning interior.